 - Kenworthy, N. (2014).
 Participation, decentralization, and déjà vu: Remaking democracy in response to AIDS?
 Global Public Health 9(1-2): 25-42.

 - Kenworthy, N. & Bulled, N. (2013).
 From modeling to morals: Imagining the future of HIV PrEP in Lesotho.
 Developing World Bioethics 13(2):70-78.

 - Kenworthy, N. (2012).
 Asylum’s asylum: Undocumented immigrants, belonging, and the space of exception at a state psychiatric center.
 Human Organization 71(2):123-134.

-- Kenworthy, N., Thomann, M., and Parker, R. (in press).
+- Kenworthy, N., Thomann, M., and Parker, R. (2019).
 ‘Ending AIDS’ or Scaling Down the Global AIDS Response?
 In Parker, R., and Garcia, J., eds.
 Routledge Handbook on the Politics of Global Health.
 New York: Routledge.

 - Kenworthy, N. & Parker, R. (2016).
 Anthropology of corporations and global health governance.
 In Hawkins, B. & Lee, K., eds.
 Researching corporations and global health governance: An interdisciplinary guide.
 Rowman & Littlefield.

 - Kenworthy, N. (2016).
 Governing through production: A public-private partnership’s impacts and dissolution in Lesotho’s garment industry.
 In Kenworthy, N., MacKenzie, R., & Lee, K. Case studies on corporations and global health governance: Impacts, influence and accountability.
 Rowman & Littlefield.